-Christopher B. Mayhorn Emerson Murphy-Hill Olga A. Zielinska Allaire K. Welk At one time or another, we have all probably received that suspicious e-mail from the English barrister informing us that a long-lost relative has passed away.
+Christopher B. Mayhorn Emerson Murphy-Hill Olga A. Zielinska Allaire K. Welk a long-lost relative has passed away.
 Fortunately, this relative bequeathed his entire fortune to us, and all we have to do to receive this bounty is provide him with our bank account number!
 Most of us immediately recognize this communication as a phishing scam.